z-fitch/the_final_rose/README.md

 ---

 ## User Stories
+* Note: There are more user stories here than a normal assessment.
+You do not need to complete ALL of these practice stories.
+Rather, read through them all and find the one(s) you'd like to practice the most.

 ```
-User Story 1 of 7
+User Story 1 of 7 - Bachelorette Show Page & Bachelorette's Contestants Index

 As a visitor,
 When I visit '/bachelorettes/:id',